anujbunkar1/Auto-Price-Analytics___Understanding-the-factors-influencing-car-prices/README.md

 -Cars with higher engine horsepower tend to have higher MSRPs<br>
 -Cars from certain manufacturers, such as Chevrolet and Volkswagen, tend to have higher MSRPs on average than cars from other manufacturers<br>
--Cars with certain fuel types, such as diesel and natural gas, tend to have higher MSRPs than cars with other fuel types -Cars with certain transmission types, such as automated manual and direct drive, tend to have higher MSRPs than cars with other transmission types
+-Cars with certain fuel types, such as diesel and natural gas, tend to have higher MSRPs than cars with other fuel types<br>
+-Cars with certain transmission types, such as automated manual and direct drive, tend to have higher MSRPs than cars with other transmission types<br>
--Cars with certain drive wheels, such as all wheel drive and four wheel drive, tend to have higher MSRPs than cars with other drive wheels
+-Cars with certain drive wheels, such as all wheel drive and four wheel drive, tend to have higher MSRPs than cars with other drive wheels<br>

 In conclusion, this project provides valuable insights into the relationship between car features and MSRP, which can be used by manufacturers to make informed decisions about pricing their vehicles.
 By understanding these relationships, manufacturers can optimize their pricing strategies to increase sales and profits.